-The time is now to join the Wingate family and become part of the Class of '23.
+The time is now to join the Wingate family and become part of the fastest growing independent university in the state.
 Wherever your interests lead, we'll help you follow your dream.
 Say Yes to Wingate and start your journey.

 According to the Cooperative Institutional Research Program, 96 percent of first-year students entering Wingate in 2017 said the University's good academic reputation was important or very important in their decision to attend Wingate.

 2020 graduates of the University's physician assistant studies program all passed their national certifying exam on the first try.
 That surpasses the national first-time-pass rate by five points.

 As the number of Covid-19 cases increases in North Carolina, Wingate University is taking extra precautions to keep students and employees safe.
 All students are required to have a Covid-19 test on-site before being allowed to move into their residence halls, and employees are strongly encouraged to have a test.

 On Jan.
 21, Wingate will honor a student, a staff member and two faculty members for upholding the legacy of Dr. Martin Luther King Jr. Attorney Toussaint Romain, known for his peacemaking efforts in the midst of the 2016 Charlotte riots, will speak at the virtual event.

 Chris and Melody Stinson helped their children set up agribusinesses as a way to teach them about life.
 Having grown up on the family farm, the kids have gone all in on the project.